 In this paper, we are particularly interested in what we consider the very first steps of human robot interaction: how humans and robots greet one another.
-The problem is that robots do not currently convey behaviors that allow them to seamlessly initiate interactions with humans.
+The problem is

+Permission to make digital or hard copies of all or part of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies bear this notice and the full citation on the first page.
+Copyrights for components of this work owned by others than ACM must be honored.
+Abstracting with credit is permitted.
+To copy otherwise, or republish, to post on servers or to redistribute to lists, requires prior specific permission and/or a fee.
+Request permissions from Permissions@acm.org.
+DIS '14, June 21 - 25 2014, Vancouver, BC, Canada that robots do not currently convey behaviors that allow them to seamlessly initiate interactions with humans.
 This is due in part to the complex and subconscious rules that humans believe must be followed in order for this initial interaction with a social player to be natural and appropriate.
 We believe that such greetings are fundamental to the acceptance of robots as social players among people.